sammancoaching/website/_code_smells/bumpy_road.md

 ## Other names for this smell

-This smell is also known as "Heavy Indentation" or "Deep Nesting".
+This smell has many other names, for example **Heavy Indentation** or **Deep Nesting**.
 The name "Bumpy Road" comes from an article by Adam Tornhill [The Bumpy Road Code Smell: Measuring Code Complexity by its Shape and Distribution](https://codescene.com/blog/bumpy-road-code-complexity-in-context).

-In Michael Feathers book "Working Effectively with Legacy Code" he describes a similar smell: a "Snarled method" is one "dominated by a single large, indented section".
+In Michael Feathers book "Working Effectively with Legacy Code" he describes a similar smell: a **Snarled method** is one "dominated by a single large, indented section".
 It's a Bumpy Road with only one bump.
+Similarly the C2 wiki describes the [ArrowAntiPattern](http://wiki.c2.com/?ArrowAntiPattern).